 The next morning, we all met at one of the hotel meeting rooms and had a few speakers come in to share with the group.
 First up we had my local real estate agent team, and they shared what they do to find deals, and the areas they invest in.

-They spoke about how they got started, and why they continue to invest in Oklahoma City.
-They shared many statistics about the ongoing developments in the downtown area, and how the city is attracting families by creating more parks & recreation areas.
+They spoke about how they got started, why they continue to invest in Oklahoma City, they shared many statistics about the ongoing developments in the downtown area, and how the city is attracting families by creating more parks & recreation areas.

 After lunch, we went on the bus tour.
 We chartered a tour bus and driver, who took us to several different neighborhoods and different projects our local team is working on.